-5.2.12 Magnetic compass with remote electric transmission of card readings shall comply with the requirements of 5.2.1 to 5.2.10.
-Besides, it shall be capable of transmitting the true course information to other navigational equipment and to repeaters (refer also to 5.10).

-5.2.13 Magnetic compass with remote transmission of compass course may consist of:

-.1 a magnetic compass which does not require electrical power supply to operate the sensing part and is provided with the device for remote transmission of the corrected compass course (true course) to other navigational equipment.
+- 5.2.12 Magnetic compass with remote electric transmission of compass course shall comply with the requirements of 5.2.1 5.2.10.
+Besides, it shall be capable of transmitting the true course information to other navigational equipment and to repeaters (refer also to 5.10). - 5.2.13 Magnetic compass with remote electric transmission of compass course may consist of: - .1 a magnetic compass, which does not require electrical power supply to operate the sensing part and is provided with the device for remote electric transmission of compass course.

-When provision is made for remote optical transmission of the card readings to the main steering position such compass may be used as a standard magnetic compass;
+In case the remote electric transmission of compass course meets the requirements in 5.10, such compass may be used as a standard magnetic compass;